Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 eb --search GROMACS
 ```
 We now also have the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/)
-which lists all software that we manage via EasyBuild and make available either preinstalled on
+which lists all software that we manage via EasyBuild and make available either pre-installed on
 the system or as an EasyBuild recipe for user installation.

 Now let's take the variant `GROMACS-2021.4-cpeCray-22.08-PLUMED-2.8.0-CPU.eb`.
 This is GROMACS 2021.4 with the PLUMED 2.8.0 plugin, build with the Cray compilers
 from `LUMI/22.08`, and a build meant for CPU-only systems.
 The `-CPU` extension is not
-always added for CPU-only system, but in case of GROMACS we do expect that GPU builds for
+always added for CPU-only system, but in case of GROMACS there already is a GPU version
-LUMI will become available early on in the deployment of LUMI-G so we've already added
+for AMD GPUs in active development so even before LUMI-G was active we chose to ensure
-a so-called version suffix to distinguish between CPU and GPU versions.
+that we could distinguish between GPU and CPU-only versions.
 To install it, we first run
 ```bash
 eb –r GROMACS-2021.4-cpeCray-22.08-PLUMED-2.8.0-CPU.eb –D